Overview – Pilanesberg GR

 Best Time to Visit

-During the Wet season (October to April), the precipitation and the high season crowds can dampen your spirits, even if the park is at its greenest.
+During the Wet season (October to April), the precipitation and high season crowds can dampen your spirits, even if the park is at its greenest.
 The weather and the tourists are much tamer in the drier months (May to September).
 The animals are also easier to spot then amidst the depleted vegetation.

 Want to Visit Pilanesberg GR?